What is Medi-Cal?

 You and your child get extra services at no cost:

-- Keep your child feeling well with free Wellness Programs like asthma or diabetes.
+- Keep your child feeling well with no-cost Wellness Programs like asthma or diabetes.

-- Keep your child safe and healthy and get extras a parent can appreciate like an infant car seat, children’s vitamins, and a bicycle helmet.
+- Keep your child safe and healthy and get extras a parent enjoy like an infant car seat, children’s vitamins, and a bicycle helmet.

 - A team helps you care for your child with a chronic illness.
 Working with your child’s Doctor, we call you, making sure your child gets the right care.
 We even lend a hand if things like Doctor visits, lab tests or medicine pile up.